suldashi/kcl/README.md

 ## A promise-based client for the Kurento Media Server, for the browser or node.js

+### Building

+kcl uses _gulp_ as the task manager, and building kcl requires a global gulp installation.
+First, install gulp using `npm install -g gulp`, then install the npm packages using `npm install`.

+To build kcl, run `gulp browser` for the browser version and `gulp server` for the Node.js version.
+The browser version will be located in the _/browser_ directory, and this can be added to any project and included in HTML by using `<script>` tags.

 ### Usage

 To connect to a running KMS instance, run the following code: